Vesey's goal in third lifts Rangers past Blue Jackets, 3-2

+Raanta stopped 30 shots - including some key saves in the final minute after the Blue Jackets pulled their goalie for a sixth skater and were swarming - to lead the Rangers to a 3-2 win.

+''When (Lundqvist) is playing at that level, it's tough to get games, but it was really fun to get (in) there and just play,'' said Raanta, who was making just his third appearance since Dec.
+29. ''It's been a long time when I played, and I just wanted to get that good feeling going again.''
-COLUMBUS, Ohio (AP) -- Jimmy Vesey scored the go-ahead goal in the third period, and Antti Raanta stopped 29 shots as the New York Rangers beat the Columbus Blue Jackets 3-2 on Monday night.

-Dan Girardi and Kevin Hayes also scored for the Rangers, who won their sixth straight game and moved into a three-way tie for second place with Columbus and Pittsburgh in the tough Metropolitan Division.
+Jimmy Vesey scored the go-ahead goal in the third period, and Dan Girardi and Kevin Hayes also scored for the Rangers, who won their sixth straight game and moved into a three-way tie for second place with Columbus and Pittsburgh in the tough Metropolitan Division.

-Raanta made two big saves in the final 23 seconds after the Blue Jackets pulled the goalie for a sixth skater and were swarming.
+New York was 0 for 5 on the power play, and Columbus was 0 for 4.

+''We did what we have to do here,'' Rangers coach Alain Vigneault said. ''We found a way to win, and we had a few of their guys maybe not having their top game.
+And usually that's the sign of a good team when you can win a game when you're not really at your best as far as execution.
+It's not a bad sign.''

-Brandon Dubinsky and Nick Foloigno scored for Columbus, and Sergei Bobrovsky finished with 20 saves.
+Brandon Dubinsky and Nick Foligno scored for Columbus, and Sergei Bobrovsky finished with 20 saves.

 Hayes put the Rangers up 2-1 after stripping the puck from David Savard and on a breakaway 4:49 into the third period.